BookStackApp/website/content/about/project-faq.md

 ### Would you consider an official partnership with other businesses?

-Typically not, especially for commercial offerings much for the reasons in the answer above, and because most of these are somewhat exclusive and we try to be fairly neutral when it comes to possible services/offerings/projects related to BookStack.
+Typically not, especially for commercial offerings much for the reasons in the answer above, and because most of these are somewhat exclusive and we try to remain neutral when it comes to possible services/offerings/projects related to BookStack.

 That said, there could be opportunity in some non-exclusive partnership and collaboration with other companies where it doesn't have the mentioned impacts, especially with other "smaller" self-funded open source projects & businesses like ours.

+---

+## Services

 ### Do you provide an official managed hosting service?

 We do not, and we don't intend to.
-Many existing companies offer such services, and will have much better skills and capabilities to support such a service.
+Many existing companies offer such services, and will have much better skills & capabilities to support such a service.
 We instead take a position of being agnostic to hosting services, platforms and methods, so we can keep focused on the core platform.

-If interested in the services offered by others, you can find some options in the ["Other Hosting Options" part of our install page](https://www.bookstackapp.com/docs/admin/installation/#other) otherwise [our sponsors](https://www.bookstackapp.com/#sponsors) are often hosting providers with BookStack offerings, although none of these are officially vetter or endorsed by the BookStack project.
+If interested in the services offered by others, you can find some options in the ["Other Hosting Options" part of our install page](https://www.bookstackapp.com/docs/admin/installation/#other) otherwise [our sponsors](https://www.bookstackapp.com/#sponsors) are often hosting providers with BookStack offerings, although none of these are officially vetted nor endorsed by the BookStack project.

 ### What services do you officially provide?